SomeAspy/T-Mail/docs/Config.md

         -   `max` - (in %) The upper limit of the safe range (email will be sent if it rises above)
         -   `min` - (in %) The lower limit of the safe range (email will be sent if it falls below)
     -   `temperature`:
+        -   `fahrenheit` - Whether or not to use Fahrenheit instead of Celsius
         -   `max` - (in C) The upper limit of the safe range (email will be sent if it rises above)
         -   `min` - (in C) The lower limit of the safe range (email will be sent if it falls below)
 -   `email`:
+    -   `enabled` - Whether or not to send emails
     -   `intervalWhenTriggered` - (in minutes) The interval at which to send emails if the temperature has not returned to the safe range
     -   `content`:
         -   `subject` - The subject of the email